theochem/grid/README.md

 ## Citation
-Please use the following citation in any publication using BFit library:
+Please use the following citation in any publication:

 > **"Grid: A Python Library for Molecular Integration, Interpolation, Differentiation and More."**,
 > A. Tehrani, X. D. Yang, M. Martinez-Gonzalez,, L. Pujal, R. Hernandez‐Esparza, M. Chan,